 - Contemplating whether or not assessment is needed

 - Reviewing existing information to help organize advocacy efforts

-We can also facilitate educator, administrator, and attorney appreciation of test results.
+We can also facilitate parent, educator, administrator, and attorney appreciation of test results.
 The presentation can be tailored for specific groups (i.e. Admissions committee, Office of Disability Services, Bar association, learning center, parent organization) and targeted needs.
 Select topics include:

 - Basic psychometrics: What does validity mean? standard score? percentile rank?

 - Basic test identification: What measure would give me more information about reading comprehension?
 What is the MMPI?

 - Basic interpretation strategies: What is a significant difference between scores?
 How is a learning disability diagnosed?

 - When might testing be most useful: What should teachers look for?
 Parents?
 Probation officers?

 - Unique needs of special populations such as multilingual children, gifted and learning disabled students, individuals coping with the multi-faceted impacts of trauma, etc...

 - What should you expect from an assessment psychologist: How are we guided by our ethical code?
 What standards of practice are in place?
 How do you know if we are properly qualified?